 One can never eat enough of summer's sun kissed garden ripe tomatoes and no recipe stands out more than the classic Italian preparation of tomatoes, basil, and mozzarella, a.k.a.
 "Insalata Caprese."
 These small caprese stacks are always a welcome riff on the ubiquitous summer salad when tomatoes are bursting with vine-ripened flavor and mozzarella di bufala (water buffalo mozzarella) is available fresh.
 While traditional recipes skip the balsamic vinegar, it is a delightful plate garnish that grilled bread enjoys mopping up.
-As with all limited ingredient recipes, quality matters and the result is only as good as the provisions used in the recipe: aged, almost syrupy, Modena balsamic vinegar and a high quality Italian olive oil such as Il Boschetto Limited Selection Extra Virgin Olive Oil provide the perfect backdrop for the creamy mozzarella and juicy at-their-peak tomatoes.
+As with all limited ingredient recipes, quality matters and the result is only as good as the provisions used in the recipe: aged, almost syrupy, Modena balsamic vinegar and a high quality Italian olive oil such as KIKLOS provide the perfect backdrop for the creamy mozzarella and juicy at-their-peak tomatoes.

 A trick to making these Caprese stacks stand upright is to cut the bottom piece of the tomato slightly larger than the other two.
-You can also slice a bit off the bottom so it is flat and sits nicely on the plate.
+Also a tiny slice off the bottom will allow it to sit nicely on the plate.
 Also a delicious treat for those “off tomato season” months when only small greenhouse grown tomatoes have any taste at all.

 1/2 cup balsamic vinegar

-8 vine-ripe tomatoes, cut horizontally into three slices
+8 vine-ripe cocktail tomatoes, cut horizontally into three slices

 Fresh mozzarella di bufala (water buffalo mozzarella), sliced and then cut into circles the same size as the tomato

 Extra virgin olive oil (a high quality finishing EVO)